chiayiju/chiayiju.github.io/content/post/Mar-14-2024-WebsiteLaunches/index.md

   focal_point: 'top'
 ---

-After a period of long waiting.
-Our research group website has finally launched.
+After a long period of waiting, our research group's website has finally launched.

 <!--more-->